 The South Coast Air Quality Management District (SCAQMD) staff is proposing to modify the chemical reporting requirements in Rule 1148.2 - Notification and Reporting Requirements for Oil and Gas Wells and Chemical Suppliers so they will be more consistent with state law.
 The California Department of Conservation, through its Division of Oil, Gas, and Geothermal Resources (DOGGR), has adopted well stimulation treatment regulations in response to the passage of Senate Bill (SB) 4 (2012-2013 Reg.
 Sess.) (approved by the Governor on September 20, 2013).
 The regulations were finalized in December 2014 and become effective on July 1, 2015.
 However, DOGGR has implemented similar interim regulations that are in currently in effect.
-Proposed Amended Rule (PAR) 1148.2 will: 1) disaggregate the reporting of the trade name product from the chemical ingredients within the product; 2) no longer require the reporting of chemical mass maximum concentration within the trade name product, and instead require the maximum concentration in percent by mass of each chemical ingredient within the total well drilling, well rework, and well completion fluid to be reported; and, 3) make all of the well stimulation information deemed not to be trade secret under SB 4 available to the public on the SCAQMD's website.
-In addition, PAR 1148.2 will revise the notification timeframe and require operators to notify the Executive Officer a minimum of, 72 hours instead of 24 hours, before starting a Rule 1148.2 activity.
-In addition, PAR 1148.2 will allow operators to extend the start time of the well activity in 24-hour increments.
-PAR 1148.2 limits the number of 24hour extensions to five.
+Proposed Amended Rule (PAR) 1148.2 will: 1) disaggregate the reporting of the trade name product from the chemical ingredients within the product; 2) no longer require the reporting of chemical mass maximum concentration within the trade name product, and instead require the maximum concentration in percent by mass within the total well drilling, well rework, and well completion fluid; and, 3) make all of the well stimulation information deemed not to be trade secret under SB 4 available to the public on the SCAQMD's website.
 Additional minor changes to rule language have been made for consistency and clarity.
 The proposed amended rule will continue to require the reporting of specific information not required under SB 4 and DOGGR's reporting structure.